xplenty/xplenty-api-doc-v2/sections/watch-clusters-and-jobs.md

 ```

 ## Stop Watching Cluster
-This call deletes the calling user from the watcher list of the specified cluster.
+This call removes the calling user from the watcher list of the specified cluster.

 ### Input Parameters
 * **cluster_id** - the ID of the cluster to stop watching